Bjor91/SavingApp--backends/readme.md

 Improvements and Reflections

-- Hosting Configuration: The current setup, where the back-end application runs locally while the database is hosted remotely, isn't the most efficient for wider public access.
+- Hosting Configuration: The current setup, where the back-end application runs locally and connects to a local postgres database.
 Ideally, both the back-end application and the database should be hosted remotely.
 This ensures that users can access the service seamlessly without needing to run any local instances.
 - File Processing: While the application currently processes Excel files, future iterations could support various file formats, enhancing the flexibility and user-friendliness of the service.
 Ideally, the application should be retrieving the information directly from the bank.
 - Security Considerations: Given that we're dealing with personal expenses, it's vital to consider strengthening the security measures.
 This includes encrypting sensitive data, implementing rigorous authentication and authorization processes, and regular security audits.